 - Written work that is graded must be complete, neat, legible, organized, and in order.
 If you are requested to show your work, then correct answers must be supported by correct work to receive credit; otherwise you may lose credit, even if the final answer is correct.
-If explanations or interpretations are requested, you can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in: Write full name/class time and staple (no folded corners); otherwise they may not be accepted or you may not receive credit; if pages of unstapled work come apart, it is considered incomplete. - Some labs and projects may require answers to be typed, not handwritten.
-See next page for information about access to on campus computers if you need it to type up your work.
+If explanations or interpretations are requested, you can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in : Write full name/class time and staple (no folded corners); otherwise they may not be accepted or you may not receive credit; if pages of unstapled work come apart, it is considered incomplete. - Some labs and projects may require answers to be typed, not handwritten.

-ACADEMIC INTEGRITY: All students are expected to exercise academic integrity throughout the quarter.
+ACADEMIC INTEGRITY: All students are expected to exercise academic integrity throughout the guarter.

-- Cheating and academic dishonesty are not tolerated and can result in a grade of 0 or F for that quiz/exam/assignment or a grade of F for the course and referral to the Dean for academic discipline.
-Any grade of 0 or F due to cheating or academic dishonesty will not be dropped or replaced. - Cheating includes, but is not limited to: copying from other students, permitting other students to copy from you, plagiarism, submitting work that is not your own, using notes that do not meet permitted specifications, continuing to write/erase on exam/quiz after the permitted time has ended, changing your exam/quiz paper after it has been graded and then requesting a grading correction.
+Cheating and academic dishonesty are not tolerated and can result in a grade of 0 or F for that quiz/exam/assignment or a grade of F for the course and referral to the Dean for academic discipline.

+Any grade of 0 or F due to cheating or academic dishonesty will not be dropped or replaced.

+Cheating includes, but is not limited to: copying from other students, permitting other students to copy from you, plagiarism, submitting work that is not your own, using notes that do not meet permitted specifications, continuing to write/erase on exam/quiz after the permitted time has ended, changing your exam/quiz paper after it has been graded and then requesting a grading correction.
 Using any electronic device other than your approved calculator on a quiz or exam may be considered cheating.
 Sharing a calculator with another student for exam/quiz is considered cheating as work may be saved in memory.